syncfusion-content/maui-toolkit-docs/maui-toolkit/Segmented-Control/populating-segment-items.md

 documentation: ug
 ---

-# Create Segment Content in .NET MAUI Segmented Control (SfSegmentedControl)
+# Create Segment Content in .NET MAUI Segmented Control

 Depending on the application, different scenarios may require icons, text, or a combination of both for effective communication.